alrichardbollans/spatial-preposition-annotation-tool-unity3d/Post Processing/readMe.md

 Contains information on feature values from configurations in all scenes.
 Standardised values are created by preprocess_features.py and read in compile_instances.py

 ## model info
-Collection of model parameters when trained on all scenes
+Collection of baseline model parameters when trained on all scenes

+## polysemy
+Collection of outputs related to polysemy model, see the readme in the folder for more info

 ## preposition data
 Data related to specific prepositions.
 Giving configurations and how often they are selected with a given preposition in sv_task